nikomatsakis/babysteps/content/blog/2025-10-13-ergonomic-explicit-handles.markdown

 [RAII]: https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization

 Josh gave me a similar example from [the "bytes" crate](https://docs.rs/bytes/latest/bytes/).
 A [`Bytes`](https://docs.rs/bytes/latest/bytes/struct.Bytes.html) type is a [handle][] to a slice of some underlying memory buffer.
 When you clone that handle, it will keep the entire backing buffer around.
 Sometimes you might prefer to copy your slice out into a separate buffer so that the underlying buffer can be freed.
-It's not that hard for me to imagine trying to hunt down an errant handle that is keeping some large buffer alive and being very frustrated that I can't see explicitly in the where those handles are created.
+It's not that hard for me to imagine trying to hunt down an errant handle that is keeping some large buffer alive and being very frustrated that I can't see explicitly in the code where those handles are created.

 [handle]: {{< baseurl >}}/blog/2025/10/07/the-handle-trait/